falaelcom/raw-profiler/README.md

 	__pf.utility.stripStringify(data, ["password", "deletedObject.password"]);

 This function accepts both objects and arrays as its first argument.
-It sets all designated fields to `"(stripped by raw-profiler)"` and returns a `JSON.stringify` of the object. `__pf.utility.stripStringify` does not modify the original object.
+It sets all designated fields to `"(stripped by raw-profiler)"` and returns a `JSON.stringify` of the object.
+`__pf.utility.stripStringify` does not modify the original object.

-Enabling and disabling the profiler
+Enabling and Disabling the Profiler (file: `__pfenable`)
 --------------------------------------------
 The profiler can be enabled and disabled without restarting the application server.
 To enable profiling, create the file `~/__pfenable` on the application server, to disable profiling, delete/rename the file `~/__pfenable`.

-Profiler runtime preferences (`__pfconfig`)
+Changing Profiler Preferences at Runtime (file: `__pfconfig`)
 --------------------------------------------
 The profiler's runtime preferences are loaded from the `~/__pfconfig` file.
 To edit the runtime preferences use the command